Updated: Feb 16

 "Well, he surely is you.
 His brain is a perfect copy of yours, sharing exactly the same state.
 Whatever consciousness that brain is generating, it is you!
 That brain is only capable of generating the very same consciousness that your old brain does, the one that I'm talking to right now."

 "Well, if you're talking to me now and not to him, we are definitely not sharing the same consciousness.
 We're just two equal, but independent consciousness.
 I really don't think this is going to work.
-I want my own brain to be transferred to the flying body."
+I want my own brain transferred to the flying body."

 "But that's what we did!
 It is your brain that's there."